 When the game finally released in 2008, it already had an active modding scene churning out ambitious mods.
 The modding scene has only grown over the past decade, releasing huge projects like full-conversion mods set in Sengoku-era Japan, the Star Wars universe, Middle-Earth, and Westeros.
 A decade later, the series has gone on to sell six million copies.

-Looking back on 10 years of Mount and Blade, the first thing that Yavuz feels is anxiety.
-Mount and Blade's first official sequel, Mount and Blade 2: Bannerlord, is still in development with a long-awaited but unannounced release date.
+Looking back on Mount and Blade, the first thing that Yavuz feels is anxiety.
+Mount and Blade's first official sequel, Mount and Blade 2: Bannerlord, is still in development.
 "It freaks me out and it makes me feel old a little bit.
 It's mostly to do with Bannerlord being a bit late.
 I'd be more relaxed about it if Bannerlord was released.
 I'd be more relaxed about it and pop some champagne, but instead I just want to work faster."

-This article is the finale of the Class of 2008, a series of retrospectives about indie games that are turning 10 this year.
+This article is the finale of the Class of 2008, a series of retrospectives about indie games from that defining year.